DevDrupal33/display_builder/docs/configuration.md

 ## Access & permissions

-Each display builder is associated to a permission:
+Each Display builder profile is associated to a permission:

 ![Permissions](images/permissions.webp)